-We’ll walk in Triglav National Park that lies in the southeast of the Julian Alps where we’ll enjoy beautiful views over mountains that surround Bohinj as well as seeing nature untouched.
+We’ll walk in Triglav National Park which lies in the southeast of the Julian Alps where we’ll enjoy beautiful views over the mountains that surround Bohinj as well as see nature untouched.

 Upon Arrival in Slovenia, you will be met and transferred to our hotel in the beautiful city of Bled.
 The rest of the day is at leisure as your fellow travelers arrive.

 Accommodation: Grand Hotel Toplice

 Located on the lakefront, the Grand Hotel Toplice is Bled’s oldest property and offers a rich history together with a traditional style.
 The hotel was built originally built in 1850-1854; it was built at the location where two thermal springs had been discovered on the shores of Lake Bled in 1818.
 Today the hotel is considered one of Slovenia’s most renowned hotels.

 After breakfast, we depart for a tour of Bled with an English-speaking local guide.